CryptoKitties explained: Why players have bred over a million blockchain felines

 GamesBeat: Anything else you’d like to talk about?

-Bladon: The number of offers for people to run our next ICO—people have stopped hassling me on LinkedIn, and I see that as a net positive. [laughs]
+Bladon: The number of offers for people to run our next ICO — people have stopped hassling me on LinkedIn, and I see that as a net positive. [laughs]